arnemorken/anypaginator/README.md

 refreshData(pager);
 ```

-5. Have the onClick calback function redraw the contents according to the page number selected:
+5. Have the onClick calback function redraw the data according to the page number selected:
 ```js
 function refreshData(pager)
 {